 The “All-Seeing Eye” is one of the main themes here.
 You can find this symbol in many cultures.
 Christians call it the “Eye of Providence.”
 However, it originates before recorded history.
 Some say it comes from Egypt and the “Eye of Horus.”

 There are several secondary symbols here as well.
 For instance, the rainbow, spiral, and the dots around the perimeter, and the hand.
 The meaning for all of these will depend on the cultural context.
 The rainbow is an excellent example of how meaning changes based on cultural context.
 Consequently, the meaning differs depending on who is using it.

 In general, the message the Hamsa communicates is the opportunity for everyone to enjoy a spiritual awakening.
 It’s an invitation for people of all backgrounds to blossom spiritually.
 However, depending upon your worldview, you may see a completely different message.
-We’d be interested to hear what meaning you relate to this symbol.
+Please let us know how you relate to this symbol.

 Above all, this exercise is an excellent tool for developing our awareness.
 On the surface, it seems like an analytical exercise.
 However, this is serious inner work.
 This exercise will show you how symbols affect your own thinking and values.
 Sorting out these connections may take more than one session.

 Preparation is key to getting the best results.
 First, use a spiritual journal to record your findings.
 It’s a good practice to record as you go along.
 Your research will show you important connections to other things like reoccurring dreams or habitual thought patterns.